Real-time triggers from Google Docs, ready-made actions in Slack. Filter, transform, and route without writing a line of code.

 Pair pages are mirrored.
 Each direction gets its own dedicated page.

 2 Google Docs triggers wired to 45 Slack actions.
-Most-used pairing: Google Doc Created → Raw API Request.
+Most-used pairing: Google Doc Created → Add Reaction.

 13 Slack triggers wired to 5 Google Docs actions downstream.